 LNAPL mass-control technologies stabilize a migrating LNAPL by reducing the LNAPL saturation via blending a binding agent with the LNAPL zone (mixing technologies) or by physically blocking LNAPL migration (containment technologies).
 Such technologies alone may satisfactorily meet the remedial objective or can be used in combination with LNAPL mass-recovery or LNAPL phase-change technologies.
 Additional long-term operation and maintenance and stewardship requirements may also be warranted, depending on site conditions and property use.
 Specifically, LNAPL mass-control technologies are primarily suited for saturation-based LNAPL remedial objectives by limiting mobility or eliminating migration.
 The containment technologies are limited in applicability to LNAPL saturations in excess of residual saturation, since at residual saturations the LNAPL body is, by definition, immobile.
-In some instances, mixing technologies may also reduce cross-media impacts (e.g., Portland cement) can reduce the soil permeability of the LNAPL zone or degrade the volatile or soluble LNAPL constituents.
+In some instances, mixing technologies may also reduce cross-media impacts (e.g., recharge infiltration and leaching through the LNAPL zone) since some binding agents (e.g., Portland cement) can reduce the soil permeability of the LNAPL zone or degrade the volatile or soluble LNAPL constituents.
 LNAPL mass-control technologies are identified in Section 5.